frederic-perez/AmE-dictionary/data/dictionary.md

 __my ass__
 __my hands are tied__ _idiom_ You are not free to behave in the way that you would like for some reason.
 __mycoplasma__ _n_ Any of a group of very small microorganisms without cell walls, of the prokaryote class Mollicutes, that are a common cause of pneumonia and urinary tract infections.
+__mycorrhiza__ _n_ (mycorhiza) An association of a fungus and a plant in which the fungus lives within or on the outside of the plant's roots forming a symbiotic or parasitic relationship.
 __myopia__ _n_ :pencil2::two::hammer:
 __myriad__ _adj_ :three: Very many.
 __myrrh__ _n_ :pencil2: :es: mirra